The Biggest Question—What Happens When We Die?

 Are you willing to take a quick test to see how good you are?

 Question 1: Have you ever used God’s name as a swear word?
 If so, this is a very serious offense and the Bible says, “The Lord will not hold anyone guiltless who misuses his name.[ii]“

 Question 2: Have you always honored your mother and father?
 Have you ever disobeyed them, even once?

 Question 3: Have you ever stolen anything (regardless of the value)?
-What do you call some who steals?
+What do you call someone who steals?
 Have you robbed anyone of their dignity or of their good name by slandering them?

 Question 4: Have you ever committed adultery?
 You may quickly say no, but the Bible says that “Anyone who looks lustfully at another person has already committed adultery with them in their heart.”[iii]